 Award Winning Author and Speaker

 Sharon is dedicated to your financial success.
 As an international speaker, innovative entrepreneur and New York Times bestselling author, she is recognized as an expert on the topics of financial literacy and entrepreneurship.
-Sharon has built two global brands, both the talking children’s book industry and the Rich Dad Company from the ground up and is now helping to drive the global expansion of The Napoleon Hill Foundation and EBW2020, empowering a Billion Women by 2020.
+Sharon has built two global brands, both the talking children’s book industry and the Rich Dad Company from the ground up and is now helping to drive the global expansion of The Napoleon Hill Foundation.
 However, her true passion is mentoring business owners just like you.
 She shares her depth of financial knowledge, her proven business and scalability strategies and opens her vast network of influencers and subject matter experts all for one singular purpose…to ignite your personal and business success.

 Sharon Has Been Featured In

 Success isn’t developed in a bubble.
 Oprah Winfrey credited Maya Angelou for helping her develop as a TV personality and a human being.
 “She was there for me always, guiding me through some of the most important years of my life.
 The world knows her as a poet but at the heart of her, she was a teacher,” Winfrey wrote in a touching Instagram post after the famed poet’s passing in 2014.
 Facebook CEO Mark Zuckerberg sought advice from Apple’s then-CEO Steve Jobs during Facebook’s early stages, and late CBS anchor Walter Cronkite publicly thanked a high school journalism teacher for inspiring his path.